Kay-YOSHI/MATLAB-Tutorial/README.md

 - Exercises

 The directory "Code for Tutorial Slide" includes MATLAB code for examples described in the document.
-The other two directories indlude dataset and MATLAB code for the following exercises.
+The other two directories indlude dataset and MATLAB code for the following economics-related exercises.

 - Exercise 1 : Computing Ordinary Least Squares (OLS) estimator
 - Exercise 2 : Estimating discrete choice model